Chester Basin, Nova Scotia

 Chester Basin is a Canadian rural community located on the South Shore of Nova Scotia, Canada.
 It is one of the communities that makes up District 4 of the Municipality of the District of Chester.
 It had a population of just over 2,000 residents in 2001.

 Named after its founder, Clarence Chester, its name was brought about by the famous saying coined by Chester; "The world is your basin", and consequently the settlement was originally named Chester's Basin after the influence Chester amongst the local people.
+It is located on the shores of Lunenburg County, Nova Scotia.
+Road access is provided by Trunk 3 and Trunk 12.